mmarada/weather/README.md

 Steps:

-Download the zip.
+1.Download the zip.
+Extract it.
-Go to the project folder
+2.Go to the weather project folder
-Run npm install
+3.Run npm install
-Run npm start
+4.Run npm start